 One Destroyer's Dharma

-Ishara is just as shocked as the six-armed, cybernetic demon on her bedroom floor—the one she just fried with her mind.
+Ishara is just as shocked as the six-armed, cybernetic demon on her bedroom floor—whose neural pathways she just fried with a desperate thought.

 So much for that plan.

-He wasn’t just any oligarch; he was Sol’s foremost weaponeer.
+Of course her father wasn’t just any oligarch; he was Sol’s foremost weaponeer.
 And his masterpiece?
-A daughter engineered to invade minds and kill through the neural implants every human relies on.
-Now his dynastic rivals hunt her, desperate to collar her or vaporize her into the void.
+Her.
+A living weapon engineered to hijack the neural implant in every brain.
+Now his rival dynasties are closing in, desperate to collar her or vaporize her into the void.

-Ishara’s done.
+Bad move.
+Ishara’s done hiding.
 He wanted a weapon?
-She’ll show the oligarchs a real war.
-Even if it means unleashing the slaughter she couldn’t prevent.
+She’ll show the oligarchs a real war, even if it costs her her humanity.

 Reach out to discuss stories or collaborations